alihaydaroglu/1T8W-notes/lecture-4.md

 * `exec()` replaces an address space with a new program.
 * `exit()` or `kill()` are used for process termination.

 Why do this weird thing?
-Refer to demo!
+Why not create a brand new process instead of copying everything?

+This way, we can do something useful before actually running the child - at the spot where we print "Hello I am the Child" in the demo files.